PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - #### Edit an existing icon

-    If you want modify an existing icon you can using the script `tools/work/copy-from-theme.sh`.
+    If you want modify an existing icon, you can do that using the script `tools/work/copy-from-theme.sh`.

     ```
-    # for example
+    # For example

     ./copy-from-theme.sh panel transmission-tray-icon.svg

-    # it copies files into work directory
+    # It copies files into work directory
     # ./Papirus/panel/transmission-tray-icon@22x22.svg
     # ./Papirus/panel/transmission-tray-icon@24x24.svg
     # ./Papirus-Dark/panel/transmission-tray-icon@22x22.svg
     # ./Papirus-Dark/panel/transmission-tray-icon@24x24.svg
     ```

-**IMPORTANT:** Please don't remove a suffix of filename, it's needed for other scripts.
+**IMPORTANT:** Please don't remove suffixes from the filename as it's needed for other scripts.
 Filename extension must be in lowercase.

 ### 2. Papirus